ppy/osu-wiki/wiki/osu!-Tag-Team-Multiplayer-Tournament/en.md

 * The winning team will receive a 6 month subscription for free.
 * Both players will receive a Tournament medal which will be added to your profile.

-Big thanks to for helping out with them
+Big thanks to peppy for helping out with them

 Judges
 ------